lvgl/lvgl/docs/details/base-widget/obj.rst

    lv_obj_set_size(btn1, 100, 50);   /* Set a button's size */
    lv_obj_set_pos(btn1, 20,30);      /* Set a button's position */

-To see all the available functions visit the :ref:`Base Widget's documentation <lv_obj>`.
+To see the features available to all widgets, see :ref:`Base Widget's documentation <lv_obj>`.

 Specific attributes
 -------------------